Calling all stew lovers! This Korean Kimchi Stew is nothing but comforting and super satisfying! Try this delicious Korean family recipe today!

 - Toss scallion and serve!

-This kimchi stew is really easy to make and can satify many hungry tummies!!
-My son really likes this stew since it’s not too pungent or overly spicy for his tongue.
-If you are a spicy stew lover, go ahead and sprinkle some red hot chili flakes!!
+This kimchi stew is quite easy to make and perfect for sharing!
+My son really likes this stew since it’s not too pungent or overly spicy.
+If you are a spicy stew lover, go ahead and sprinkle some more red hot chili flakes!!
 It will taste just as great!

 By the way, this kimchi stew was made with my fermented Vegan Kimchi.
 If you are looking for a kimchi recipe, please click here.
 It is fantastic and mouthwatering!
 Here are some pictures of my Vegan Kimchi!
 They are delicious fresh or fermented!!